Dark Crimes: Release

 The first stills of True Crimes were released on 27 November 2015.
 The film had its world premiere at the Warsaw Film Festival on 12 October 2016, under the name True Crimes.
 Saban Films picked up the distribution rights for North America on 4 April 2017.
 On 25 January 2018, Jim Carrey announced that the film's title had been changed to Dark Crimes and that the North American theatrical release would likely occur in April.
 Myrkur's song "Skøgen Skulle Dø" was used in the trailer.
 The U.S. theatrical release was later announced as 18 May 2018, with an earlier DirecTV exclusive release on 19 April.
 Internationally, Dark Crimes only ran for one week in Colombia, Italy, and Hungary; and only for a week longer in Portugal.

 Dark Crimes was released to Blu-ray in Canada on 17 July 2018, the United States on 31 July 2018, Sweden on 30 January 2019, Italy on 7 February 2019, France on 2 May 2019, and Germany on 14 June 2019.
 Dark Crimes also garnered DVD releases in the United States, issued on 31 July 2018; and Taiwan, on 28 June 2019.
 Wal-mart exclusively sold versions of the Blu-ray that were also packed with a DVD.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 24 out of 100, based on 14 critics, indicating "generally unfavorable" reviews.

-Before the release of True Crimes, sources such as The Playlist and The Independent were excited for the project due to the involvements of Avranas, Gainsbourg, and Kulesza; but were a bit skeptical due to Carrey's previous involvement in a dark thriller, The Number 23 (2007), which had an underwhelming reception.
+Before the film's release, publications such as The Playlist and The Independent were excited for the project due to the involvements of Avranas, Gainsbourg, and Kulesza; but were a bit skeptical due to Carrey's previous involvement in a dark thriller, The Number 23 (2007), which had an underwhelming reception.
 Marshall Lemon, responding to the November 2015 still revelations, wrote Carrey "absolutely looks the part," and "the visual style is also reminiscent of shows like True Detective which transformed actors like Woody Harrelson and Matthew McConaughey into surprising dramatic presences.
 If True Crimes can do the same for Carrey, it might just be worth keeping an eye on."